Humphrys genealogy

 the 1916 leader,

-though Mrs. Finucane (of the old Rahilly house, Finucane's pub, Ballylongford) says in 1966 letter [P102/548(3)] that The O'Rahilly was born in the old house, not the new house,
+The plaque at the site indicates he was born in the new house.
+Though Mrs. Finucane (of the old Rahilly house, Finucane's pub, Ballylongford) says in 1966 letter [P102/548(3)] that The O'Rahilly was born in the old house, not the new house.

 5. Margaret Rahilly (second Margaret),